sachin-s-joshi/sachin-s-joshi/README.md

 #### Introduction
-My name is [Sachin Joshi](https://www.linkedin.com/in/sachin-s-joshi/), I am full stack developer and love to work for open source projects and some of my own personal stuff on github.
+My name is [Sachin Joshi](https://www.linkedin.com/in/sachin-s-joshi/), I am a full stack Engineer and love to work for open source projects and some of my own personal stuff on github.
 I am currently working as software professional and have overall 7 years of expertise in software development life cycle.

 #### Other Interest I am handling: